spoilt-exile/extras-message-bus/README.md

 ============

 Basic message bus service.
 Suport sync and async message delivery.
-Point-to-point messaging with round robin and broadcasting.
+Point-to-point messaging with round-robin and broadcasting.
 Message callbacks to delivery results of message processing (for point-to-point only).

-**Current version:** *4.2*
+**Current version:** *5.0*

 ## Usage